tatsuhiro-t/go-http2-hpack/README.rst

 ======================

 This is HTTP/2 HPACK implementation in golang.
-This is direct port from nghttp2's HPACK C implementation.
+This is direct port from `nghttp2 <https://nghttp2.org/>`_ 's HPACK C implementation.
 For HPACK specification, see http://http2.github.io/http2-spec/compression.html

 Currently this package implements HPACK draft-08 plus propsed changes